Malith9595/Travel_Lodge/README.md

   - Travel lodge REST API is built via Spring Boot with java 1.8.
   - MVC Patter is used in this project.
   - In this project follwoing packages can be seen. model, controller, service and repository.
   - Service Represent business logic.
-Eg:- UserServiceImpl, PaymentSer .
+Eg:- UserServiceImpl, BookingServiceImpl, PaymentServiceImpl and HotelServiceImpl.
   - Controller represent intermediary layer between model and view.
 Eg: UIController
   - REST controllers represnt the CRUD interface for the RESTfull API.
   - Repository reprent the DAO (data access object) layer.
 Eg:- UserRepository